hmemcpy/hmemcpy.com/source/_posts/2020-03-06-your-csharp-is-already-functional.md

 Depending on who you ask, the word *functional* means different things to different people.
 But rather than debating semantics, I'd like to offer an explanation of *why* this tiny FizzBuzz snippet *feels* functional.

-But first, let's unpack the snippet (with few tweaks to the above image):
+But first, let's unpack the snippet (with a few tweaks to the above image):

 ```csharp
 public static void Main(string[] args)